 Ensure policies are in a place that detail the importance of regularly cleaning and disinfecting frequently touched surfaces, especially common areas and spaces with infectious patients.
 For a comprehensive guide to healthcare cleaning guidelines, check out the CDC’s page on disinfection and sterilization.

 Linens have the potential to carry harmful viruses and bacteria.
-To help protect staff and patients from contracting HAI, create a policy where staff must wear gloves, gowns, and facial protection when handling linens.
+To help protect staff and patients from contracting an HAI, create a policy where staff must wear gloves, gowns, and facial protection when handling linens.
 The policy should also cover that staff dispose of protective clothing immediately after use.

 9. Waste Disposal